Griffan/FASTQuick/Readme.md

 ```
 This step utilize a optimized version of BWA to rapidly screen unmap reads without losing sensitivity to potential mismatches on reads.

 Each line of fq_list contains full path of each fastq file.
-Pair-end fastq files are in the same line and delimited by tab; single-end fastq file occupies the whole line.
+Pair-End fastq files are in the same line and delimited by tab; single-end fastq file occupies the whole line.

 **pop+con**